ppolg/mycopore/README.md

-# mycopore
-Direct RNA sequencing of mycobacteria
+# Direct RNA sequencing of mycobacteria